Facebook profit hits an all-time high, unaffected by recent scandals — so far

 Despite many users saying they deleted Facebook as the result of a privacy scandal that erupted in mid-March, 13 percent more people logged on each day in March than in the same month a year ago.

-SAN FRANCISCO — The crisis of public trust confronting Facebook has yet to impact the company’s bottom line — at least for the time being.
+SAN FRANCISCO — The crisis of public trust confronting Facebook has yet to affect the company’s bottom line — at least for the time being.

 On Wednesday, Facebook said its first-quarter revenue, which is dominated by advertising, grew by 49 percent to $12 billion.
 Net profit jumped 65 percent from the same period a year earlier to $4.9 billion.